DemandCube/NeverwinterDP_Legacy/README.md

 WHAT CAN NEVERWINTER DO?
 ========================
-Neverwinter allows data ingestion from any system that can emit rest calls and then publish this data to a down stream database, including Hive, HBase, relational databases or even proprietary data stores.
+Neverwinter allows data ingestion from any system that can emit http/rest (or zeromq) calls and then publish this data to a down stream database, including Hive, HBase, relational databases or even proprietary data stores.
 A single Neverwinter pipeline can combine data from multiple sources and deliver them to multiple sources, allowing for data to be delivered to multiple team or an entire organization.

 Neverwinter is targeted at data and analytics engineering teams who expect response times ranging from sub-second to minutes.
 Neverwinter breaks the false choice between having  a batch or real-time system.
 Also the false choice between having a fast or maintainable system.